 - a) Is certified 'As constructed', signed and dated by a surveyor who is eligible for membership of the Surveying and Spatial Sciences Institute (SSSI).
 A certificate from the surveyor is acceptable.
-The surveyor will certify that all asset including cables, transformers, switchgear, pillars, street lights and etc., are physically installed as shown on the 'As constructed' drawing. - b) Is in DGN format. - c) Includes revision number, revision date and 'As Constructed' details, including any changes in design or Horizon Power standard requirements. - d) Includes locations of all underground in-line joints and all off-alignment cables are detailed using standard symbols. - e) Is submitted electronically to Horizon Power with the certificates of the site superintendent and the surveyor to the CPM, at least five working days prior to the scheduled date of the Operational Readiness Review.
+The surveyor will certify that all assets including cables, transformers, switchgear, pillars, streetlights and etc., are physically installed as shown on the 'As Constructed' drawing. - b) Is in DGN format. - Includes revision number, revision date and 'As Constructed' details, including any changes in design and approved or Horizon Power standards requirements. - d) Includes locations of all underground in-line joints, working ends and all offalignment cables are detailed using Horizon Power standard symbols. - e) Is submitted electronically to Horizon Power with the certificates of the site superintendent and the surveyor to the CPM, at least five working days prior to the scheduled date of the Operational Readiness Review.